-Sam Harris, M.A., CDI,is a native user of ASL and is one of the small percentages of Deaf people born into a Deaf family.
+J. Sam Harris, M.A., CDI,is a native user of ASL and is one of the small percentages of Deaf people born into a Deaf family.
 He is originally from Massachusetts where he grew with a strong Deaf community and Deaf services.
+Sam is one of the very few ASL users with a rating of 5 on the ASL Proficiency Interview.
 Sam received his master’s degree in Deaf Studies from Gallaudet University.
 Since 2006, he has been teaching at the college level and currently teaches ASL and Interpreting courses at St. Petersburg College in Clearwater, Florida.
-Sam is one of the very few ASL users with a rating of 5 on the ASL Proficiency Interview.
+He co-owns TRUE-BIZ ASL and enjoys exploring new developments in ASL/Interpreter education.
+Sam is passionate about providing effective communication as CDI in the community and mentoring new Deaf interpreters.

 This online workshop will be recorded.
 If for some reason you cannot attend the workshop at the scheduled time, you may watch the recorded version later.
 Because of this, we cannot offer refunds.
 If the workshop is cancelled, you will be given credit to view another workshop, either live or archived.